What is The Keto Diet

 In simple terms, it’s a diet that avoids carbs.
 On the ketogenic diet, a person aims to stay under 20 carbs a day.
 In order to do that, a diet change must occur to replace carb laden foods with other things.
 Note that the 20 carbs is net carbs so it doesn’t include dietary fiber as your body doesn’t digest that.

-That means instead of cereal, you’re starting your day with a nice bite of this.
+That means instead of cereal, you’re starting your day with a nice bite of butter.

 You’re not actually biting butter, although you can if you want.